TSkerletts/info365/README.txt

 					Using the Scripts

-[Note: You can create the database manually by following the steps below, or automatically using Autorun.sql]
+[Note: You can create the database manually by following the steps below, or automatically using Autorun.sql.
+Output will be spooled to autorun.lst
+]

 1. Setting up the database